 If we have one child with SMS, will our other children also have SMS?

 Smith-Magenis syndrome is typically not inherited.
 It usually results from a genetic change that occurs during the formation of reproductive cells (eggs or sperm) or in early fetal development.
-Most often, people with Smith-Magenis syndrome have no history of the condition in their family and go to have other children without a genetic abnormality after a child with SMS.
+Most often, people with Smith-Magenis syndrome have no history of the condition in their family and go on to have other children without a genetic abnormality after a child with SMS.

 What age does SMS usually present?